PMP® Certification Changes 2019

 • Schedule your exam early.
 This will allow you to select the date and location that will work best with your schedule.
 Most people reserve their exam date 3 months in advance.

 We’ll continue to update you on these changes.
-If you’re planning to complete your exam preparation training with Falcon Training, rest assured that we’ll be alligning our PMP training materials to the updated exam content. – The Falcon Team
+If you’re planning to complete your exam preparation training with Millpond, rest assured that we’ll be aligning our PMP® training materials to the updated exam content.

 If you’d like more information on the updated exam content outline, further details can be found on the PMI website here